Tanobuon/Homework1/README.md

 * Why do you think that offering this product or service would benefit the company?
 Credit card purchases because is avaiable on most of exchanges and favourite method used by vast majority of investors.
 This implementation could potentially attract more investors or increase the frequency of their investment.
-Dex exchanges are the future of exchanges and is only matter of time before the vast majority of investors will move their funds were are 100% safe.
+Dex exchanges are the future of exchanges and is only matter of time before the vast majority of investors will move their funds where are 100% safe.

 * What technologies would this additional product or service utilize?
 Dex shows the full potential of blockchain technology.